ChuckerTeam/chucker/README.md

 # Sponsors 💸

 Chucker is maintained and improved during nights, weekends and whenever team has free time.
 If you use Chucker in your project, please consider sponsoring us.
 This will help us buy a domain for a website we will have soon and also spend some money on charity.
-Additionally, sponsorthip will also help us understand better how valuable Chucker is for people's everyday work.
+Additionally, sponsorship will also help us understand better how valuable Chucker is for people's everyday work.

 You can sponsor us by clicking `Sponsor` button.